codewars/python-test-framework/README.md

 ### Using Other Assertions

-Any function that raises an `AssertionError` can be used alongside `codewars_test` assertions.
+Any function that raises an `AssertionError` can be used alongside built-in `codewars_test` assertions.
 Decorate the function using `codewars_test.make_assertion` before calling it.
 This ensures that test output is correctly formatted as expected by the runner.
-In the following example, the tests are intended to fail in order to show the custom output prints.
+In the following example, the tests are intended to fail in order to show the custom output.

 ```python
 import numpy as np